 In 2001, £2.5m from the Heritage Lottery Funds was used for major refurbishment of the park.
 These included a replica of the 1833 bandstand from the Great Exhibition being replaced.
 Also a new bowling pavilion, children’s play area, restoring the lake and the main gates were created.

 One of the main aspects of Southwark Park is that it combines nature with leisure and recreation, as on the one hand you have the picturesque lake, with the leisure of football pitches, something that parks like St James’s Park, Green Park and Hyde Park don’t have.
-It’s quite a vast area with a real community feel about it and has everything you could possible want from a park.
+It’s quite a vast area with a real community feel about it and has everything you could possibly want from a park.

 Leaving Southwark Park through its grand old gates, I take a short walk past Surrey Quays Overground station and Surrey Quays Shopping Centre to my next destination, Canada Water!